What Is a PO Number and How to Create It (+ Examples)

 Retail:

-PO may incorporate identifiers for the season or product type.
-A clothing retailer ordering winter clothes in October might use a PO number such as PO2023-WC-OCT-50.
-‘WC’ stands for winter clothes, ‘OCT’ for the month, and ’50’ for the quantity.
+A PO may incorporate identifiers for the season or product type.
+For example, a clothing retailer ordering winter clothes in October might use a PO number such as PO2023-WC-OCT-50.
+‘WC stands for winter clothes, ‘OCT’ stands for the month, and ’50’ stands for the quantity.

 • PO: Purchase Order